- I'm on the waiting list. Will I get in?

 - Can projects be proprietary?

 - During the course, your instructors, TAs, and even fellow students will need to see the project and parts of its code, and they will not be able to sign NDAs to do so.
-You will also be expected to use various tools to analyze your code, and many of those tools expect to operate on code that is hosted on a publicly-accessible repository (unless you wish to personally pay to host it somewhere private).
+(Note that content hosted on your project site can certainly be proprietary; you can construct fake/placeholder content for demos.)
+You will also be expected to use various tools to analyze your code, and many of those tools expect to operate on code that is hosted on a publicly-accessible repository (unless you wish to personally pay to host it somewhere private, and pay for the tools, which are free to use on public repos but pay to use on private repos).
 After the course, Berkeley rules say that your work is your own and you may do whatever you wish with it.

 - A colleague of mine has an idea for a project, or I have an idea for a project.